chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 It's essential to ensure that the IP address of the nodes you are trying to add has sufficient resources and is reachable from the bastion host.
 {{< /warning >}}

-## Remove Any Nodes From Frontend Cluster OnPrem Deployment
+## Remove Single Node From Cluster on OnPrem Deployment

 {{< warning >}}